jannehuotari-teamit/teamit-ai-stuff/readme.md

 ## Client

-run `npm run client` for simple user interface where you can ask a question also
+Start the server and run `npm run client` for simple user interface where you can ask a question also